amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 ### Content management systems

-Amplitude Web experiment supports any CMS that supports custom scripts.
+Amplitude Web Experiment supports any CMS that supports custom scripts.
 Amplitude provides plugins that support both Wordpress and Shopify to help you get running on those platforms.

 #### Wordpress